osmandapp/docs/content/osmand/plugins/nautical-charts.md

 3. Download the Nautical maps.

-4. Consider the following settings:
+4. Consider other settings, such as:

-    - **Nautical** is selected for the Map Style,
+    - Nautical map style,
-    - enable the Boat profile, and/or the Boat navigation,
+    - Boat profile, and/or the Boat navigation,
-    - if needed, show, or hide the depth contours,
+    - depth contours,
-    - if needed, display full details for the symbols on the map.
+    - seabed details.

 ## What is Nautical Chart?

-Nautical Chart is a typographic map with high level of detail to help skippers to drive a boat along the selected course on the water.
+Nautical Chart is a typographic map with high level of detail to help skippers drive a boat along the selected course on the water.
 It is like a road map for everybody on a vehicle.
-The map, often called *'Chart'* due to historical reasons, provides a detailed graphical representation of oceans, seas, coastal areas and rivers.
+The map, often called as *'Chart'* due to historical reasons, provides a detailed graphical representation of oceans, seas, coastal areas and rivers.

 Nautical Charts are important for professional sailors as well as amateurs easily renting a boat to make a tour over the city canals.
 The charts provide them with various information like sailing routes, navigation lights, dangerous areas, areas where it's allowed or not allowed to sail or dock, etc.